 A formal trust agreement typically sets out:

-- Authorized investments or guidelines for investments for the trust assets.
-It may allow the trustee to use his or her sole discretion when investing the funds or it may list permitted investments.
-It is important to note that where the trust is silent, the investment authority defaults to the applicable provincial trustee legislation that currently incorporates a version of the “Prudent Investor Rule” which enables a trustee to invest in any type of property, provided it is one that a “prudent investor” would invest in.
+It may allow investing the funds to be at the trustees’ discretion or it may list permitted investments.
+It’s important to note that where the trust is silent, the investment authority defaults to the applicable provincial trustee legislation that currently incorporates a version of the prudent investor rule, which allows a trustee to invest in any type of property provided it’s one that a prudent investor would invest in.

-- The length of time the trust is to be in force and the final distribution of trust property
+- the length of time the trust is to be in force and the date and mechanism for the final distribution of trust property

-- The purpose of the trust (e.g. to provide money to the trust beneficiary for educational purposes)
+- the purpose of the trust (e.g., to provide money to the trust beneficiary for educational pursuits)

-- Successor trustees, or it may outline how a new trustee may be appointed in the event a trustee passes away, is unwilling or unable to act
+- successor trustees, or it may outline how a new trustee may be appointed in the event a trustee passes away, or is unwilling or unable to act

-Formal trusts are beneficial because they clarify who can deal with the funds and there is little ambiguity in how the trust is to be administered.
-However, when dealing with smaller sums of money, most people do not want to go to the expense of setting up a formal trust and instead attempt to show the existence of a trust in the policy or contract application.
+Formal trusts are helpful because they clarify who can deal with the funds and there’s little ambiguity in how the trust is to be administered.
+However, when dealing with smaller sums of money, most people don’t want to go to the expense of setting up a formal trust and instead attempt to show the existence of a trust in the setup of the contract.

-As discussed above, trusts do not necessarily have to be in writing.
-However, in order to verify that there is a trust, the three certainties must be identified somehow.
+As discussed above, trusts don’t necessarily have to be in writing unless they contain land or real property.
+However, to verify that there’s a trust, the three certainties must be identified somehow.

 To demonstrate the existence of an informal trust, the trustee, the settlor, and the trust beneficiary must be clearly identified on the application.
 The trust property will already be identified on the application.